n0vedad/lcdproc_g15/INSTALL.md

 ```
 ### Configure Options Explained

-The configure command uses these G15-specific options:
+The usual configure commands to uses this G15-specific build:

 ```
 ./configure \